webdev-dave/reddit-museum/README.md

 ## To Do List

+- allow sharing of image via injection of custom (sharedImg) gallery;
 - create touch/swipe effect for gallery on mobile
-- begin using git branching when working on new features
 - add zoom in/out buttons for image in fsMode (and make sure to allow default browser zoom to work - currently not working)
-- allow sharing of image via injection of custom (sharedImg) gallery;
 - fix post loading-container initial placement bug
 - make loading skeleton it's own component that changes based on a global redux isLoaded state (or experiment with useContext)
 - make localHostedVideo's and embeddedYoutubeVideo's stop playing automatically on scroll-away